ibm-cloud-docs/watson-assistant/define-webhook-audio.md

 1. In the **Secret** field, add a private key to pass with the request to authenticate with the external service.
 The key must be specified as a text string (for example, purple unicorn), with a maximum length of 1,024 characters.

     You cannot specify a context variable.
 If the external service does not require a token, specify any string that you want.
 You cannot leave this field empty.
 To view the secret as you enter it, click **Show password** before typing.
 After saving the secret, asterisks replace the string, and you cannot view it again.
-For more information about how this field is used, see [Webhook security](webhook-pre.md#webhook-pre-security).{: note}
+For more information about how this field is used, see [Webhook security for the classic experience only](webhook-pre.md#webhook-security-for-the-classic-experience-only).{: note}

 1. In the **Timeout** field, specify the duration (in seconds) that you want the assistant to wait for a response from the webhook before returning an error.
 The timeout duration must be between 1 and 30 seconds.